 After Cope's death, Albions were manufactured by his heirs and members of the Hopkinson family.
 From the 1850s onwards Albion presses were manufactured under licence by other firms, notably Harrild and Sons, Miller and Richard, and Frederick Ullmer Ltd. The toggle-action, and the distinctive shape and 'crown' finial of the Albion, make it instantly recognizable.

-This printing press is very significance as it was imported from England and used in Sydney by Henry Parkes (later Sir Henry) to produce the newspaper the 'Empire', of which he was proprietor and editor, from 1850-1856.
+This printing press is very significant as it was imported from England and used in Sydney by Henry Parkes (later Sir Henry) to produce the newspaper the 'Empire', of which he was proprietor and editor, from 1850-1858.
 This newspaper was the chief organ of mid.
 19th century liberalism and its pages were a forum for the sharpest radical and liberal viewpoints of the day.
-He was elected to the legislative council in 1856 and Premier of New South Wales in 1872.
+Parkes was elected to the NSW Legislative Assembly on 13 March 1856 and later, Premier of New South Wales in 1872.